It’s been a decade since the Marvel Cinematic Universe began with 2008’s Iron Man, and it’s since given us 20 films and even more superheroes.

 “Captain Marvel is an origin movie in that you haven’t seen her before, but we think we’ve stumbled upon a structure there that isn’t the traditional structure of what origin movies typically are,” Moore said according to Cinema Blend.
 “We’re very conscious of making sure that audiences don’t get things that feel like they’ve seen them before.”

 Fans of the Avengers comics might notice that the plot takes inspiration from the Kree-Skrull War story arc that spanned from June 1971 to March 1972.
-The blue-skinned Kree made their first MCU appearance in Guardians of the Galaxy, but we have yet to see the shapeshifting Skrulls.
+The blue-skinned Kree made their first MCU appearance in Guardians of the Galaxy, and in new pictures we’ve also been introduced to the shapeshifting Skrulls.

 Also, we are sure to see US Air Force pilot Carol Danvers in her sky-high element, as star Brie Larson has reportedly been learning to fly a plane.